keithel/Ingress-Stat-Tracker/README.md

-#Ingress Stats Tracker
+#Ingress Stat Tracker
 * * *

-A historical stats tracker for Ingress
+A historical stat tracker for Ingress
 This utilizes Tess Two ([tess-two](https://github.com/rmtheis/tess-two)) to OCR the Ingress All Time stats page screenshot.
 Tess Two is a fork of Tesseract Tools for Android ([tesseract-android-tools](http://code.google.com/p/tesseract-android-tools/)).